 9. Management and co-participation There are several councils within the University that contribute to policy making and provide advice to administrative bodies.
 Students wishing to participate on one of these councils may do so by exercising their active and passive electoral rights.
 9.1 Central management The central management (authority) of the University falls under the responsibility of the Executive Board (CvB).
 The CvB is accountable to the Board of Governors (RvT).
 Coparticipation is exercised by the University Council (UR).
 An outline of the management structure of the University can be found in the Management and Administration Regulations.
 9.2 Co-participation The University has a system of undivided co-participation; that is to say, a structure consisting of a University Council, Faculty Councils and Programme Committees, on which both staff and students hold seats, with the same number of seats for staff and for students.
 The Faculty of Medicine/LUMC is an exception in that it has a system of divided coparticipation.
+In addition, the Leiden University Student Platform (LUS) plays a role in advising the Executive Board on the basis of the insights and ideas of Leiden University students and other relevant bodies.
+The LUS is a student-run think tank with representatives from each faculty.
+The LUS provides independent advice on university-wide policy matters concerning students.
+It also awards the annual LUS Education Prize for the best Leiden University teacher.
 9.2.1 Passive electoral rights Every student at the University is entitled to stand for election to a co-participation body.
 University level Students wishing to exercise co-participation at a University level can stand for election to the University Council.
 The rights of student members of the University Council can be found in the Regulations of the University Council.
 Faculty level Every faculty has its own Faculty Council with both student and staff representatives.
 The rights and obligations of members can be found in the corresponding Faculty regulations.
 The Faculty of Medicine/LUMC is an exception in that this faculty is governed by the LUMC Executive Board.
 Within this faculty, students can stand for election to the LUMC Student Council.
 Study programme level In addition to the University Council, Faculty Councils and LUMC Student Council, there are also Programme Committees and Programme Boards.
 More information on the management of study programmes and the contribution of the Programme Committees can be found in the Faculty regulations.

 9.2.2 Active electoral rights Students have the right to exercise their active electoral rights each year.
 This consists of voting for a co-participation body.
 University elections Students may vote digitally for student members of the University Council, Faculty Councils and LUMC Student Council.
 Information about elections is provided in the Mare university newspaper, the (digital) University newsletter, and on the website.
 Information about the parties, as well as Electoral Regulations, results and candidate lists can be found on the website.
 Elections for Programme Committees are only organised by the Faculty Board if this is stipulated in the Faculty regulations.
 9.2.3 Legal protection Special rules for (administrative) appeals apply to University elections.
 The term within which an appeal may be lodged is limited to only a few days in order to guarantee a fast and legally incontestable election result.
 A detailed explanation can be found in the Electoral Regulations and the Regulations of the Appeals and Objections Committee.
 More information about the legal procedure may be obtained from the Central Electoral Committee.